openvinotoolkit/open_model_zoo/demos/image_processing_demo/cpp/README.md

 Options:

     -h                        Print a usage message.
     -at "<type>"              Required.
-Type of the model, either 'sr' for Super Resolution task, 'sr_channel_joint' for Super Resolution model that accepts and returns 1 channel image, 'deblur' for Deblurring, 'jr' for JPEGRestoration, 'style' for Style Transfer task.
+Type of the model, either 'sr' for Super Resolution task, 'sr_channel_joint' for Super Resolution model that accepts and returns 1 channel image, 'jr' for JPEGRestoration, 'style' for Style Transfer task.
     -i "<path>"               Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id.
     -m "<path>"               Required.
 Path to an .xml file with a trained model.
     -layout "<string>"        Optional.
 Specify inputs layouts.
 Ex.
 NCHW or input0:NCHW,input1:NC in case of more than one input.